Builder

 • enumeration types (can be specified by their full C identifier their short name used when registering the enumeration type, or their integer value)

-• colors (in a format understood by [method@Gdk.RGBA.parse])
+• colors (in the format understood by [method@Gdk.RGBA.parse])

-• `GVariant` (can be specified in the format understood by [func@GLib.Variant.parse])
+• `GVariant` (in the format understood by [func@GLib.Variant.parse])

-• pixbufs (can be specified as a filename of an image file to load)
+• textures (can be specified as an object id, a resource path or a filename of an image file to load relative to the Builder file or the CWD if [method@Gtk.Builder.add_from_string] was used)

 Objects can be referred to by their name and by default refer to objects declared in the local XML fragment and objects exposed via [ method@Gtk.Builder.expose_object].
 In general, `GtkBuilder` allows forward references to objects declared in the local XML; an object doesn’t have to be constructed before it can be referred to.
 The exception to this rule is that an object has to be constructed before it can be used as the value of a construct-only property.